 Define and debug experiments

 - Design and run A/B tests and flag deliveries.

-- What is the difference between feature flags and flag variations?
+- Find out the difference between feature flags and flag variations

 - Define your audiences and attributes.

-- Roll out and roll back features to subsets of your customers.
+- Roll out and roll back features to subsets of your customers using targeted deliveries.

 - Fine-tune your experiments by previewing your experiment variations.

 - Learn how to troubleshoot Optimizely Feature Experimentation.

 - Learn how to read and analyze the Results page.

 - Choose the right metrics for your experiment.